 Wild Yam Reduces Reproductive Muscle Cramping and Pain

 Pain Reduction from Pelvic Surgery: Wild Yam has been found to be effective at reducing pain, especially nerve pain from any kind of pelvic surgery.
-Endometriosis, ovarian cyst, uterine fibroid removal, or cesarean section.
+This includes surgery for endometriosis, ovarian cysts, uterine fibroid removal, and cesarean section.

 Threatened Miscarriage: Traditionally used to treat irritable uterus and threatened miscarriage with uterine contractions present.
 Often combined with Cramp bark or Black Haw.